Matrix86/driplane/src_docs/content/doc/rules/syntax.md

 The syntax of the `driplane`'s rules is very simple.
 As for the BASH every filter's output is sent to the next filter's input concatenating the two of them with the `|` character.
 All the rules have to start with a name and end with a `;` char.

+### Import
+Using the directive `import` it is possible to include one or more files and their rules in another one.
+All the rules defined in an included file are available for the file that imports them.

+To use this directive the path of the file can be absolute or relative to the `rules directory` specified in the configuration:

+> Example:
+> `#import "file_to_import.rule"`

 ### Rule Name and Rule Call

 Each rule has to start with an identifier follow by `=>`.
 This identifier identifies _rule name_ and it could be used in another rule to concatenate 2 rules together.